tom-kap/trackerheart-bot/README.md

     * Use Slash Commands
 * Add your bot's secret token into the config.json file.
 Make sure to never share your bot's token publically.
 * Add your server's id into the config.json file.
-    * You can find your server id by enabling developer mode in your discord settings, right-clicking your server's icon, and selecting 'Copy Server ID'.
+    * You can find your server id by enabling developer mode in your discord settings, right-clicking the server's icon, and selecting 'Copy Server ID'.
 * Your bot should be ready to run now!

 ## Running the Bot